antonioortegajr/IDXBroker-GETs/README.md

 All calls will be a simple call for leads.
 Endpoint used: https://api.idxbroker.com/leads/lead

-Since the IDX Broker docs are all PHP I decided to create an example of a leads call in various other languages.

 All request headers MUST be lower case (see ruby example).
 I do have a request in to make headers case insensitive.

 Some requests may have package dependencies as well as needing other files (like a Gemfile.lock for example)